Geographic Scope: Worldwide

 Countries: Bangladesh, Botswana, Burundi, Cote d'Ivoire, Dominican Republic, Guinea, Guyana, India, Mali, Namibia, Nigeria, Senegal, Tanzania, Ukraine

 Services: Technical Assistance, Applied Technology, Monitoring, Evaluation, and Research, Program Development, Strategic Planning, Training, Capacity Development, Knowledge Management

-Technical Expertise: Health Systems Strengthening, Applied Technology, Research, Monitoring, and Evaluation
+Technical Expertise: Applied Technology, Health Information Systems, Health Systems Strengthening, Research, Monitoring, and Evaluation

 A key element of impactful public health programs is quality, available data to inform decisionmaking.
 The best strategies, policies and programs to improve health arise from reliable data on health-related outcomes, typically generated through monitoring and evaluation or health information systems.

 MEASURE Evaluation Phase IV is driven by a vision that public health programs have reliable systems for making decisions based on sound data and evidence.
 JSI, a partner on MEASURE Evaluation since 1997, supports countries to improve health system performance by increasing demand for health information, improving tools and data collection practices, improving analysis, and most especially, improving use of information.
 In Phase IV, JSI is leading HIS strengthening and support activities in 7 countries: Bangladesh, Burundi, Cote d’Ivoire, Guinea, Madagascar, Mali and Tanzania.

 The project takes a four pillar approach to achieving its vision of accessible, quality health information being used for decision making around the world.